-While virtual care can be a helpful tool to support access to care during the pandemic, the pressures that existed early in the pandemic that required virtual care to replace in-person services in many cases have now diminished (e.g., lack of personal protective equipment) and, in most instances, in-person care can now be provided safely and appropriately.
+While virtual care can be a helpful tool to support access to care during the pandemic, the pressures that existed early in the pandemic that required prioritizing virtual care have now diminished (e.g., no COVID-19 vaccines, lack of personal protective equipment) and, in most instances, in-person care can now be provided safely and appropriately.

+The pandemic experience has reinforced the vital importance of hands on in-person care, and primary care providers should now be resuming in-person visits based on both clinical need and patient preference.
 Providers must make decisions that are in their patient's best interest and work together to find a solution that satisfies the need for patient access, safety, and quality care.